bem/bem-sdk/packages/deps/README.md

 })
 ```

-[Read more](https://en.bem.info/technologies/classic/deps-spec/) in the BEM technologies documentation.
+Learn more in the [BEM technologies documentation](https://en.bem.info/technologies/classic/deps-spec/).

 > **Note.** If you don't have any BEM projects available to try out the `@bem/sdk.decl` package, the quickest way to create one is to use [bem-express](https://github.com/bem/bem-express).